petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 {bdg-secondary}`Available Liferay 7.4 U44 and GA44+`

-The `length` configuration type creates a field where you can enter a number and choose from predefined units or specify your own custom units for settings like width, margins, and padding.
-This provides greater flexibility for precise control over styling.
+The `length` configuration type creates a field where you can enter a number and choose predefined units or specify your own units for settings like width, margins, and padding.

 This JSON sample shows a field using the `length` configuration type.
 It includes properties defining the name, label, and default value.